SCPLS – Boards & Members

 Friends of the Library

 The Friends of the Library is a non-profit organization that exists to advocate for and promote use of the library, sponsor cultural and related programs, and provide direct financial support to the library.
 An annual membership fee is assessed.
 The Friends 12-member board organizes and hosts the annual Friends of the Library Auction.
-The Friends also host an annual author reception each spring.
+The Friends also host other fundraising events throughout the year.
 Monies raised by the Friends purchase books, videos, audios and equipment as well as provide financial support for programs and receptions not funded in the budget.
 Funds raised for the library by the Foundation and Friends are generally not included in the library budget, rather they are administered by the Sheridan County Library Foundation.

 Cleamont Community Center